thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 The Lounge is now up and running **in private mode** at <http://localhost:9000>.

 Its configuration file is located at `/etc/thelounge/config.js`.
-To configure The Lounge, go to [the configuration section](/docs/configuration).
+To learn how to configure The Lounge, go to [the configuration section](/docs/configuration).
+To learn how to add users, read [the users section](/docs/users).
+The `thelounge` command needs to be run as the `thelounge` user, e.g. `sudo -u thelounge thelounge --help`.

 To upgrade The Lounge, simply follow these steps again after downloading a new `thelounge.deb` file, and restart the service.